haacked/haacked.com/_posts/2014-05-10-github-pages-tricks.markdown

 Software collaboration goes beyond just working on the code.
 In addition to writing a lot of code, software involves writing a lot of _words_.
 Prose shows up in documentation, tutorials, blog posts, and so on.

-[GitHub Pages](https://pages.github.com/) is a great platform for sharing and working together on those words and it keeps getting better.
+[GitHub Pages](https://pages.github.com/) is a great platform for sharing and working together on those words, and it keeps getting better.
 This is why I [host my blog using Jekyll on GitHub Pages](http://haacked.com/archive/2013/12/02/dr-jekyll-and-mr-haack/).
 So far, I really love it.

 One recent improvement that [Reginald “Raganwald” Braithwaite](http://raganwald.com/) wrote about is the [rendered prose diffs for markdown](https://github.com/blog/1784-rendered-prose-diffs).
 This provides a nice prose-centric way of looking at changes to a written document.